Tens of thousands of people in the UAE have now been awarded a golden visa in recognition of their exceptional status.

-If you are currently residing outside of the UAE, you will be given a six-month visa to enter the UAE, explore the opportunities, and settle.
+If you currently reside outside of the UAE, you will be given a six-month visa to enter the country, explore its opportunities, and settle.

-The six-month visa for talented individuals is only single entry.
+The six-month visa for talented people is only single entry.

 During this period, you will be required to convert your temporary visa into the residency permit.